Aussie Washers: Common Problems & Maintenance Guide

 washing machine parts

-We rely heavily on our washing machines to run day in, day out, to take away much of the otherwise manual chore of washing our clothes and bedding.
+For Aussies, with our busy lives and sandy adventures, keeping our washing machines running smoothly is essential.
 It’s in our best interests to keep these vital, time saving machines in good working order, but many of us don’t give our washing machines a lot of care and attention.
+This guide dives into common washing machine maintenance problems, along with essential maintenance tips to keep your laundry hero running strong for years to come..

 Common washing machine problems